Zeffer83/OutlookAutoArchive/README.md

 The first-run setup offers **daily scheduled archiving**:

-> **💡 Design Philosophy**: We've simplified the scheduling to focus on reliability and system performance.
+> **💡 Design Philosophy**: I have simplified the scheduling to focus on reliability and system performance.
 Unlike continuous monitoring solutions that stay in memory, this approach runs once per day and then completely unloads, ensuring your system remains responsive and efficient.

 #### 📅 Daily at Specific Time